Cyberbot777/prompt-fractal/README.md

 **Early Research & Development** — Experimental and evolving.

-Prompt Fractal currently functions as a research-focused tool for advanced prompt engineering experiments, with a clean, reproducible backend foundation.
+Recursive currently functions as a research-focused tool for advanced prompt engineering experiments, with a clean, reproducible backend foundation.

 ---